• Skip to primary navigation

 • Remove the pot from the heat and stir in the chopped parsley.
 Let the stew sit for a few minutes before serving.

-Rich beef chili with tomatoes, beans, corn, and spices in a red-handled pot.
+Cowboy stew with sausage, corn, and potatoes in a red pot.

 Nutrition Info: